ArkEcosystem/AIPs/AIPS/aip-1.md

 It is highly recommended that a single AIP contain a single key proposal or new idea.
 The more focused the AIP, the more successful it tends to be.
 If in doubt, split your AIP into several well-focused ones.

-The Ark Team editors assign AIP numbers and change their status.
 The AIP editor reserves the right to reject AIP proposals if they appear too unfocused or too broad.

-Authors MUST NOT self assign AIP numbers, but should use an alias such as "AIP-champion-consensus-improvements" which includes the author's name/nick and the AIP subject.
+Authors MUST NOT self assign AIP numbers, but should use the number of the new opened issues, serving as a AIP discussion link, as a number of the new AIP.

-If the AIP editor approves, he will assign the AIP a number, label it as Standards Track, Informational, or Process, give it status "Draft".
 The AIP editor will not unreasonably deny a AIP.
 Reasons for denying AIP status include duplication of effort, disregard for formatting rules, being too unfocused  or too broad, being technically unsound, not providing proper motivation or addressing backwards compatibility.
 For a AIP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

 The AIP author may update the Draft as necessary in the git repository.
 Updates should be submitted by the author as pull requests.

 Standards Track AIPs consist of two parts, a design document and a reference implementation.
 The AIP should be reviewed and accepted before a reference implementation is begun, unless a reference implementation will aid people in studying the AIP.
 Standards Track AIPs must include an implementation - in the form of code, a patch, or a URL to same - before it can be considered Final.

 Once a AIP has been accepted, the reference implementation must be completed.
 When the reference implementation is complete and accepted the status will be changed to "Final".

 An AIP can also be assigned status "Deferred".
 The AIP author or editor can assign the AIP this status when no progress is being made on the AIP.
 Once a AIP is deferred, the AIP editor can re-assign it to draft status.